 How much do frontend developers make?
 How about backend developers?
 Actually, both fields make about the same salary.
-Front-end developers boast an average salary of $76,000, backend averaging $75,000.
+Front end developers boast an average salary of $76,000, backend averaging $75,000.
 While it’s not the highest salary in the tech industry, you can make a lot more with experience.
-Senior developers can make over $100,000 and tend to earn a pay increase with every year of experience and, if you live in Silicon Valley, you’re likely to make even more.
+Senior developers can make over $100,000 and tend to earn a pay increase with every year of experience, and if you live in Silicon Valley, you’re likely to make even more.
 In San Francisco, the average salary in this field is $114,000!
-That’s well above the average, yet is typical for tech careers in the Bay Area.
+That’s well above the average, yet it is typical for tech careers in the Bay Area.

 How to Become a Front End or Backend Developer

 Anybody can enter this career field with the right education.
 Luckily, you don’t need to go to college to become a developer.
 A coding bootcamp can teach you the necessary coding languages and help you build a powerful portfolio.
 The best backend and front end developer bootcamps are typically less than a year in length, and some won’t cost you anything upfront.
 If you want a career in web development, consider attending a coding bootcamp for proper training.